 Asbestos and mesothelioma

-The cancer may eventually grow into the chest wall.
-Sometimes, the cancer can develop in the lining of the abdomen (peritoneum), the membranes of the heart or reproductive organs.
+Mesothelioma may eventually grow into the chest wall.
+Sometimes, it can also develop in the lining of the abdomen (peritoneum), the membranes of the heart (pericardium) or the reproductive organs.

 Diagnosing lung cancer or mesothelioma